All Episodes

 The media hates him.

-That doesn't mean you can't do it, it just means you don't want to do it.
+It just means you don't want to do it.

 It means you don't want to change.

-Washington needs to change, and the guys the media likes are the ones who don't want to change Washington.
+And the guys the media likes are the ones who don't want to change Washington.

 The guys the media likes are the ones who are happy with the status quo.

-The guys the media likes are the ones who th they can play the populist message, but really Wall Street, they're cool with Wall Street.
+The guys the media likes are the ones who they can play the populist message, but really Wall Street, they're cool with Wall Street.

-They're they're cool with labor unions.
+They're cool with labor unions.

 They don't want to rock the boat.

-You get these milktoast Republicans who don't want to do anything to shake up the establishment.
+These milquetoast Republicans who don't want to do anything to shake up the establishment.

 They're perfectly happy with executive amnesty.